LibraStack/UnityMvvmToolkit/README.md

 The `ViewModel` is a base class for objects that are observable by implementing the `INotifyPropertyChanged` interface.
 It can be used as a starting point for all kinds of objects that need to support property change notification.

 Key functionality:
-- Provides a base implementation for `INotifyPropertyChanged`, exposing the `PropertyChanged` events
+- Provides a base implementation for `INotifyPropertyChanged`, exposing the `PropertyChanged` event
 - Provides a series of `Set` methods that can be used to easily set property values from types inheriting from `ViewModel`, and to automatically raise the appropriate events

-> **Note:** In case your viewmodel doesn't have a parameterless constructor, you need to override the `GetBindingContext` method on the view.
+> **Note:** In case your viewmodel doesn't have a parameterless constructor, you need to override the `GetBindingContext` method in the view.

 #### Simple property